sthysel-freight/labstack/README.md

 interesting landing pages once so you do not have to remember on which port each service resides.

-Just browse to [LABStack](http://labstack) and click on the relevant service icon.
+To get to a specific service browse to http://labstack and click on the relevant service icon.
+See below on how to rename a typical raspberry pi based LABStack server.

 ## Portainer